Fundamentals of Mechanical Engineering

 Key Takeaways

-Units are critical: always include them and convert carefully
+• Units are critical: include them at every step and convert carefully.

-FBDs are essential: master drawing them for every problem
+• FBDs are essential: master them for every problem.

 Next Steps